Canon EOS R: Name

 The "R" in EOS R comes from the first letter of "Reimagine optical excellence", Canon's development concept for both the EOS R system as a whole, and also for this EOS R camera which launched the new system.

 Features

-The EOS R was Canon's first full-frame mirrorless camera, and introduced the new EOS R system and the RF lens mount.
+The EOS R is Canon's first full-frame mirrorless camera.
+It introduced the new EOS R system and the RF lens mount.
 Using an EF-EOS R mount adapter, the EOS R can accept all Canon EF and EF-S lenses.
-The DIGIC 8 processor is used.
+The camera uses the DIGIC 8 processor.